datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 As your code is growing, it becomes hard to keep track of what is happening.
 It feels appropriate to introduce logs.
 Logging refers to keeping track of what the programme is doing.
 As we move our user interface from the Terminal to the web browser, the only information we want to show in the Terminal are in fact, logs.
 While the function `print()` is good to start with, it is very limited.
 It can on show information in the Terminal.
 If we want any extra information such as the time or line number from the code emitting this message, we would need to do that ourself.
 When switching from debugging to regular execution, we need to go through the code to remove the `print()`.
 Instead of showing this information in the terminal, we often want it in a file, or maybe somewhere else.
 A logger is providing all these functionalities.

-* You can `format` the information you want to see for each log;
+- You can `format` the information you want to see for each log;
-* You can change the `log level` to quickly switch from `DEBUG` logging showing a lot of details to `ERROR` logging only showing the errors;
+- You can change the `log level` to quickly switch from `DEBUG` logging showing a lot of details to `ERROR` logging only showing the errors;
-* You can change the output from the Terminal to a file, maybe both at the same time.
+- You can change the output from the Terminal to a file, maybe both at the same time.

+TODO Screenshot of log

 In short, as soon as you code more than a few line of codes, logging is a requirements to save you hours of unecessary work.

 # Task 2.3 Log Errors and Service Access